Active Military and Veterans

 - Transcripts for previous college courses and/or medical training (if applicable).

 - All necessary enrollment documents as requested by the Admissions department during enrollment appointment.

 A student using Vocational Rehabilitation and Employment benefits (CH31) or Post-9/11 G.I.
 Bill® (CH33) will be allowed to enroll in and attend courses and access campus facilities while the campus awaits payment for tuition and fees from the VA.
 Bay Area Medical Academy will not impose any penalty, late fees or require an eligible student to borrow additional funds to cover tuition or fees due to delays in payment from the VA.
 This waiting period begins the date the student provides appropriate documentation and continues either until payment is received from the VA, or until 90 days after the School Certifying Official has certified the student’s tuition and fees.

 Begin/Complete the Enrollment Process Before You Return From a Deployment

 Complete the contact form on this page to begin your enrollment process and an Admissions Representative will contact you shortly.

-Medical Assisting with Phlebotomy
+Medical Assistant with Phlebotomy

-Our 9-month* Medical Assisting with Phlebotomy Program is intended to provide entry-level students with a comprehensive foundation in clinical and administrative skills necessary for successful entry into the medical field.
+Our 9-month* Medical Assistant with Phlebotomy Program is intended to provide entry-level students with a comprehensive foundation in clinical and administrative skills necessary for successful entry into the medical field.
 Our Program prepares students for three (3) certifications.
 Lean more >

 Is a Rewarding Career in Healthcare Right For You?
 Get More Info…